MGelein/hmt-urn-lookup/README.md

 ### Credits
 All credit for the data goes to the Homer Multitext project, their data curators and researchers.
 All of the data this website uses is pulled live from their GitHub.

+All of the scripting, design and testing has been done by myself, Mees Gelein.
+Any part of this code can be freely reused by others both commercially or non-commercially.